The moduli stack of principal $\rho$-sheaves and Gieseker-Harder-Narasimhan filtrations

 In this direction, our first main result in this article is an intrinsic-stack theoretic construction of the moduli space of semistable $\rho$-sheaves, where $\rho$ is any faithful representation of $G$ into a product of general linear groups.
-In order to obtain a quasicompact moduli space, it is helpful to fix a tuple $P^{\bullet}=(P^1, P^2, \ldots, P^b)$ of rational polynomials $P^i \in \mathbb{Q}[t]$ and restricts to the locus of $\rho$-sheaves where the $i^{th}$ underlying sheaf has Hilbert polynomial $P^i$.
+In order to obtain a quasicompact moduli space, it is helpful to fix a tuple $P^{\bullet}=(P^1, P^2, \ldots, P^b)$ of rational polynomials $P^i \in \mathbb{Q}[n]$ and restricts to the locus of $\rho$-sheaves where the $i^{th}$ underlying sheaf has Hilbert polynomial $P^i$.
 We state the result here in the case when the representation $\rho$ is central (Definition \ref{defn: central representation})\footnote{A more general modified statement is proven in the body of the document, see Theorem \ref{thm: main theorem products gen linear groups}.}: \begin{theorem} Fix a central faithful representation $\rho: G \hookrightarrow \prod_{i} \GL_{n_i}$.
-Then \begin{enumerate}[(a)] \item The moduli stack $\text{Bun}_{\rho}(X)$ of $\rho$-sheaves admits a $\Theta$-stratification induced by the polynomial numerical invariant $\nu$ defined in Subsection \ref{subsection: numerical invariant}. \item (Semistable reduction) The semistable locus $\text{Bun}_{\rho}(X)^{ss}$ satisfies the existence part of the valuative criterion for properness. \item For any choice of tuple of rational polynomials $P^{\bullet}$, the open substack $\text{Bun}_{\rho}(X)^{ss, P^{\bullet}}$ of $\rho$-sheaves with tuple $P^{\bullet}$ admits a proper good moduli space (in the sense of \cite{alper-good-moduli}). \end{enumerate} \end{theorem} If the representation $\rho$ is valued in a single special linear group (resp. $\rho$ is the adjoint representation), then we recover the moduli space constructed in \cite{schmitt.singular, glss.singular.char} (resp. \cite{gomezsols.principalsheaves}).
+Then \begin{enumerate}[(a)] \item The moduli stack $\text{Bun}_{\rho}(X)$ of $\rho$-sheaves admits a $\Theta$-stratification induced by the polynomial numerical invariant $\nu$ defined in Subsection \ref{subsection: numerical invariant}. \item (Semistable reduction) The semistable locus $\text{Bun}_{\rho}(X)^{ss}$ satisfies the existence part of the valuative criterion for properness. \item For any choice of tuple of rational polynomials $P^{\bullet}$, the open substack $\text{Bun}_{\rho}(X)^{ss, P^{\bullet}}$ of $\rho$-sheaves with tuple $P^{\bullet}$ as Hilbert polynomials admits a proper good moduli space (in the sense of \cite{alper-good-moduli}). \end{enumerate} \end{theorem} Theorem \ref{thm: main theorem 1 introduction} (a) is proven in subsection \ref{subsection: theta stratification} (Theorem \ref{thm: theta stratification}), (b) is proven in subsection \ref{section: properness} (Theorem \ref{thm: semistable reduction}) and (c) is proven in subsection \ref{subsection: boundedness of the semistable locus} (Theorem \ref{thm: moduli space single general linear}).

+If the representation $\rho$ is valued in a single special linear group (resp. $\rho$ is the adjoint representation), then we recover the moduli space constructed in \cite{schmitt.singular, glss.singular.char} (resp. \cite{gomezsols.principalsheaves}).

 Another important aspect of the theory of semistable vector bundles on a curve is the existence of a canonical filtration for any unstable vector bundle.
 This is called the Harder-Narasimhan filtration, and it is such that the associated graded object is a direct sum of semistable sheaves.
 This is helpful because unstable vector bundles are then constructed as extensions of semistable bundles, thus allowing us to do recursive arguments to study properties of the moduli space, as done by Harder-Narasimhan \cite{hn-cohomology-moduli} and Atiyah-Bott \cite{atiyah-bott}.
 More generally, for principal $G$-bundles on a curve Behrend \cite{behrend-canonical-bundles} and Biswas-Holla \cite{biswas-holla-hnreduction} constructed the Harder-Narasimhan reduction to a parabolic subgroup $P\subset G$.
 An important property is that the associated principal $L$-bundle is semistable, where $L=G/P$ is the Levi factor of $P$.